 One of the most popular national parks in Estonia is Lahemaa National Park.
 Since the park is only an hour away from the capital and it is considered the best place for a day trip.

 Viru Raba is one of the most important parts of the park.
 There are beautiful trees in it.
 Exploring this area is very easy.
 In the middle of the park is a village called Sagadi, which is an attractive and spectacular area.
 By exploring this village, you can learn about the culture and history of the area.

 Tartu the Scientific Hub of Estonia

 The city of Tartu is known as the scientific hub of the country thanks to the large and well-known university that exists in this area.
 Since Tartu is the oldest city in the area, it can be a very attractive destination for travelers and tourists.
 Its beautiful center is covered with eighteenth-century buildings.

 One of the most important attractions of Tartu is the Soup neighborhood.
 In this neighborhood, every street is named after one of the ingredients of the soup, such as potatoes and peas.
 Old wooden houses cover the streets of this area as well.

-One of the most popular areas in Estonia is Tallinn which is the capital and center of medieval architecture.
+One of the most popular attractions in Estonia is Tallinn which is the capital and center for medieval architecture.
 The heart of the city, known as Toompea, is a hill that has an ancient feel thanks to its cobbled streets and 15th-century buildings.
 This area is well preserved and can be reached on foot.
 From the top of Toompea you can see the beautiful structures of the city.
 Some of the city’s highlights include Viru Street, a 14th-century hall, and a 19th-century cathedral.